 Mark the start of the day

 We are huge fans of spending the day in pyjamas but it may be worth saving your loungewear for the evenings or weekends.
-When the days and environment start feeling rather samey, you’ll be looking for demarcation wherever you can.
-(Sweeping the toys behind a curtain, wine in hand, at 7pm to signal ‘grown up time’ may not be enough.)
-A morning routine it is especially important for young people who’ll be used to getting up, dressed and leaving the house five days a week.
+When the days and environment start feeling rather samey, you’ll be looking for demarcation wherever you can (sweeping the toys behind a curtain, wine in hand, at 7pm to signal ‘grown-up time’ may not be enough).
+A morning routine is especially important for young people who will be used to getting up, dressed and leaving the house five days a week.
 It signals the start of their day.
 When possible, our advice is to stick with as much of this routine as you can.
 If you can spend time outside safely, then we suggest going for a walk.
-For many school children walking to school is their first exercise of the day and an opportunity for some fresh air.
+For many schoolchildren walking to school is their first exercise of the day and an opportunity for some fresh air.
 If you can’t go for a short stroll but have a garden, then set up a simple outdoor task.
 Many schools give pupils ‘morning jobs’ and if they’re familiar with that, adopt it at home.
 Morning jobs could include a gardening task, a bug search, or chalk drawings on a patio.
 No outside space?
 Don’t despair!
 Try some indoor morning exercise, such as yoga for kids, a Joe Wicks Youtube PE lesson, or a dance video.

 Create a relaxed timetable